chtklein/itk-strip-sensor-qc/README.md

 However, do not alter crucial aspects of the measurement procedure during sensor QC unless approved or only if scripts are used for R&D purposes.
 When changing the default instrument, enter the name in the same way as in the list of implemented instruments above.

-## How to include new instruments:
+## How to include new instrument types:
 *	open "InstrControl.lvproj" from the "InstrControl" folder
 *	create a new class (New -> Other Files -> Class) or copy an existing one (preferably of the same type as new instrument, e.g. supply) and then add to the project (Right-click on existing class -> Save As... -> check "add copy to InstrControl.lvproj")
 *	set inheritance appropriately (Right-click on new class -> Properties -> Inheritance)